elves/elvish/website/ref/language.md

 -   In the string `世界`, each codepoint is encoded with three bytes.
 The first codepoint occupies byte 0 through 2, and the second occupies byte 3 through 5\.
-Hence valid indicies are 0 and 3:
+Hence valid indices are 0 and 3:

     ```elvish-transcript
     ~> put 世界[0]